xtrinch/fcm-django/README.rst

 FCMDevice model fields
  - *registration_id* (required - is FCM token)
+ - *token_updated_at* (set when the current token is first stored and whenever that token value changes)
  - *name* (optional)
  - *active* (default: true)
  - *user* (optional)